 Two day Dog Sled Experience

-Northern lights: Expectations vs. Reality
+Northern lights in Norway: Expectations vs. Reality

 - Expectation – I will, for sure, see the northern lights no matter when I go.